Onondaga School of Therapeutic Massage

 The Onondaga School of Therapeutic Massage (OSTM) was a private for-profit massage school with campuses in Syracuse and Rochester, New York.
 Founded by Douglas Van D’Elia and Elizabeth Goldenberg, the Onondaga School of Therapeutic Massage was approved by the New York State Department of Education in 1997.
 The school was named after the region where the first campus is located, the Onondaga County region of New York.
-A branch campus opened in Rochester, NY, Monroe County, New York in 2000.
+A branch campus opened in Rochester, NY in 2000.

 The Onondaga School of Therapeutic Massage closed its doors December 10th, 2021 at both the Syracuse and Rochester locations.
 A buyer was looking into buying the Rochester location and reopening, but nothing ever came of that and the website no longer exists.